 The Network Specifications set out the current context, capability and future plans for the route.

 The Route Specifications form an appendix to the main Network Specifications and set out the capabilities of each strategic route section and future schemes in detail.

 We've changed the way we categorise our routes.
-If you're looking for previous year's Network and Route Specifications, please visit the archive.
+If you're looking for previous Network and Route Specifications, please see our Network and Route Specification archive.

-If you're looking for a previous year's Route Plans, visit the Route Plans archive.
+If you're looking for a previous year's Route Plan, see our Route Plans archive.

 We plan the rail network by developing Route Utilisation Strategies on behalf of the industry, and work with them to develop the Initial Industry Plans.